Student Conduct Process

 Disciplinary ReprimandA written warning that the student’s behavior has been in violation of University regulations.

-Disciplinary ProbationProbation is a period of review and observation during which the student must demonstrate the ability to comply with University rules, regulations and other requirements as stipulated by the sanction conditions.
+Disciplinary ProbationProbation is a period of time during which the student must demonstrate the ability to comply with University rules, regulations and other requirements as stipulated by the sanction conditions.

 Final Disciplinary ProbationFinal probation stipulates that a student, in lieu of active University suspension, is being allowed to remain at the University provided that the student adheres to certain conditions, as set by the board or administrator.